ChrisSchulze/portfolio/portfolio/works/project-1.md

 ### Approach

-We screened COMPO's existing touchpoints, checked their contents and overall visual coherence.
+<p class="einleser">We screened COMPO's existing touchpoints, checked their contents and overall visual coherence.
 We found they lacked recognizability.
 Also they had no content strategy.
-They had to evolve if they wanted to close the gap.
+They had to evolve if they wanted to close the gap.</p>

 ### Solution